Iterable/iterable-web-sdk/README.md

 });
 ```

-This code ensures the following links open in the same tab if your domain is
+This example code ensures the following links open in the same tab if your
-`mydomain.com`, for example:
+domain is `mydomain.com`:

 ```
 /about